Academic Calendar

 This four week introductory rotation provides students with an opportunity to actively participate in patient care within a hospital pharmacy practice setting.
 Pharmacy students will build upon the knowledge, skills and abilities they have developed during the first two years of the Pharm.D. program.
 Opportunity will be provided to allow pharmacy students to continue to cultivate their patient care skills and gain personal clinical experiences working with a variety of patients and other members of the healthcare team within a hospital setting.
 Students will begin to make healthcare decisions with the help and guidance of a pharmacist preceptor.
 Area of focus include: the role of the hospital pharmacist as part of the healthcare team; understanding the patient chart; documentation of patient care; pharmaceutical care; ordering and interpreting lab values as required for the management of drug therapy; case presentations; drug information; patient/medication safety; and interprofessional practice.
 Registration is normally restricted to students in Year 2 of the program.
 Students will be graded on a pass/fail basis.

-This course is a continuation of PHMD 1040 and is an opportunity for students to further develop skills related to communication with a focus on patient advocacy and interprofessional collaboration.
+This course is an opportunity for students to further develop skills related to interprofessional collaboration.
+May not be held with the former PHMD 2040.
 Registration is normally restricted to students in Year 2 of the program.
-Prerequsite: PHMD 1040.
 Students will be graded on a pass/fail basis.

 The course develops advanced skills required for pharmacy practice in all settings (i.e. community, hospital, and primary care).
 The focus is on interaction with patients and other health care professionals and the application of advanced knowledge, skills and values required for the provision of exemplary pharmaceutical care.
 May not be held with PHRM 3110 or the former PHRM 3100.
 Registration is normally restricted to students in Year 3 of the program.